DataDog/integrations-core/cloudera/README.md

 ### Configuration

+#### Requirements
+The Cloudera check requires version 7 of Cloudera Manager.

 #### Prepare Cloudera Manager
 1. In Cloudera Data Platform, navigate to the Management Console and click on the **User Management** tab.
 ![User Management][10]